CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 When a project signals they NEEDSUPPORT, this can imply any of a number of activities are needed assistance with.

-1. Brand management
+1. Brand Development
-    * Development
     * Strategy
     * Implementation
     * Hosting & legal
 1. Bug or issue triage
-1. Outreach
+1. Outreach & marketing
     * Article writing
     * Podcast hosting or participation
     * Conference presentations
     * SoMe presence
 1. Code review
-    * Security
+    * Security review
     * Development process
     * Maintainability
 1. Documentation
     * Completness
-    * Consistency
+    * Consistency and Voice
+    * User Rpelevance
-    * Relevance
+    * Findability & SEO
-1. Community management & assistance
+1. Community management & development
-    * Culture
+    * Culture & conduct
     * Diversity, Equity, Inclusion
     * Forum management, moderation and support
+    * Outreach & recruitment
-1. Community infrastructure and hosting
+1. Technical infrastructure and hosting
     * Email
     * Chat forum
     * Other community services